 In an effort to prepare for the worst, some people are attempting to make their own hand sanitizer with recipes found online — but is this effective?

-According to Dr. Alon Vaisman, a resident in the faculty of medicine at the University of Toronto and an expert in infection control, DIY hand sanitizer may be an effective way to prevent the spread of coronavirus if it’s made correctly, but it’s not ideal.
+According to Dr. Alon Vaisman, an infectious diseases and control physician at the University Health Network, DIY hand sanitizer may be an effective way to prevent the spread of coronavirus if it’s made correctly, but it’s not ideal.

 “In the right hands, done with a great deal of caution, it may be helpful,” he said.
 “But people might not do it effectively.
 People might not know what they’re doing and make concoctions that aren’t effective … and might be costly to them.”

 “This isn’t a standardized or approved product and it shouldn’t be used in place of other things.”

 The World Health Organization (WHO) has an official recommendation for the local production of hand sanitizer, but it’s really only intended for populations in the world that don’t have access to medical-grade products, said Vaisman.

 “The recommendations and the ingredients are all directed towards low-resource settings across the world,” he said.

 As an individual trying to remain vigilant about avoiding the new coronavirus, try to find a balance between efficacy and accessibility, said Vaisman.